GMAT Canada Registration - Information for Canadian Test Registrants

 Verbal and Quantitative Scores

 The Verbal and Quantitative scores range from 0 to 60.
-Scores below 10 and above 50 are rare.
+Scores below 9 and above 44 are rare for verbal, while scores below 7 and above 50 are rare for Quantitative.

 The Verbal and Quantitative scores measure different constructs and are not comparable to each other.